altcha-org/altcha-starter-angular/README.md

 })
 ```

+## Reactive Forms

+The example component [`app-altcha`](/src/app/altcha) can be used in reactive forms as a required form control.
+The value of the form control will be the ALTCHA payload.
+This setup allows you to easily integrate the ALTCHA component into your forms, ensuring that it participates in form validation and submission just like any other form control.

 ## Additional Configuration

 Ensure your `challengeurl` points to the endpoint where ALTCHA's proof-of-work challenge is processed.
 Customize the component attributes as needed based on your specific use case.